Mike Crapo: Political positions

 Crapo is considered politically conservative.
 The American Conservative Union's Center for Legislative Accountability gives him a lifetime conservative rating of 91.30.
-Americans for Democratic Action gave him a liberalism score of five in 2020.
+Americans for Democratic Action gave him a liberalism score of 5 out of a possible 100 in 2020.

 Abortion

 Crapo is anti-abortion.
 In 1998, he supported a bill that made it illegal for minors to cross state lines to get abortions in order to avoid parental consent laws.
 In 2009, he voted to restrict UN funding for population control policies.
 Crapo praised the overturning of Roe v.
 Wade in June 2022.

 Energy

 Crapo is a proponent of nuclear energy.
 He supports the nuclear energy projects at the Idaho National Laboratory (INL) and helped work on the nuclear-related Senate bills known as the Nuclear Energy Innovation Capabilities Act (NEICA) and the Nuclear Energy Innovation and Modernization Act (NEIMA).
 The former bill helped establish the National Reactor Innovation Center at the INL.